rudinpb/rudinpb.github.io/index.md

 ---
 layout: home
-title: Home
+title: About
 ---

 Welcome to my academic website!
-It's just testing time.
+Work in progress...